juliangruber/ordered-through/README.md

 # ordered-through

-Through stream that applies async functions to chunks and emits them in order, no matter how long each operation takes.
+Transform streams with async functions, preserving order, no matter how long each operation takes.

 ## Usage